-The County has adopted GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions (required implementation date of June 2011).
-This Statement establishes criteria for classifying governmental fund balances into specifically defined classifications.
+The County follows the provisions of GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
 Classifications are hierarchical and are based primarily on the extent to which the County is bound to honor constraints on the specific purposes for which amounts in the funds may be spent.
 Application of the Statement requires the County to classify and report amounts in the appropriate fund balance classifications.
 The County's accounting and finance policies are used to interpret the nature and/or requirements of the funds and their corresponding assignment of restricted, committed, assigned, or unassigned.
 Fund balances are classified as follows: